Roth conversions aca subsidy

 Income Sources

-Remember to qualify for Premium ACA Tax Credits, you need to keep your income low.
-This may not be easy if you take social security early or have pensions or other ordinary income sources.
+Remember, to qualify for Premium ACA Tax Credits, you need to keep your income low.
+This may not be easy if you take Social Security early or have pensions or other ordinary income sources.
 Also, capital gains and qualified dividends count against you in the MAGI calculation.

 Tax Diversification in Retirement Accounts